mahdieh1/PeakCNV/README.md

 2. Clustering process
 3. Selection process

 By default, the PeakCNV() function runs the entire workflow.
-However, it is possible to run specific steps of the workflow by specifiying the run.to parameter (see full documentation).
+However, it is possible to run specific steps of the workflow by specifiying the run.to parameter (see full documentation in https://mahdieh1.github.io/PeakCNV/).

 ## Arguments